 Address: Passeig de Gràcia, 92, 08008 Barcelona

-Website: https://www.lapedrera.com/en (official website).
+Website: lapedrera.com (official website).
 Buy tickets here.

 Casa Milà, also commonly known as La Pedrera (“the stone quarry”), is another of Gaudí’s most well-known and visited works.
 The building (actually two buildings linked by courtyards) was intended to serve as both a private residence for industrialist Pere Milà and his wife Roser Segimon as well as an apartment building.
-Gaudí worked on Casa Milà from 1906 to 1912, and it was his last civil engineering work he would undertake in his career.
+Gaudí worked on Casa Milà from 1906 to 1912, and it was the last civil engineering work he would undertake in his career.

 The modernist building also has twisted wrought iron balconies, a self-supporting stone front, colorful murals with floral and mythological motifs, organic looking courtyards with lots of light, colorful roof chimneys, an underground garage, and an attic area made of 270 catenary brick arches.
-Gaudí also designed decorative elements such as door knobs, mouldings, and flooring that can be seen in the apartment open to the public.
+Gaudí also designed decorative elements such as door knobs, moldings, and flooring that can be seen in the apartment open to the public.
 Casa Milà is one of the buildings included in the UNESCO World Heritage Site designation.

 The building gets a lot of visitors, especially in the summers, so go early or late for the best experience.
-An audioguide is available and included in the ticket price which helps guide your visit.
+An audio guide is available and included in the ticket price, which helps guide your visit.

 Park Güell